 - The decision-maker isn't the purchaser.
 A surgeon may prefer your device, but a hospital's value analysis committee makes the final purchasing decision.
 You're marketing to both simultaneously.

 - Regulatory constraints govern what you can say.
 The FDA regulates promotional claims for medical devices.
 You can't say whatever sounds good — you need clinical evidence, cleared indications, and precise language.
+Our regulatory marketing practice exists specifically to navigate this.

 - Sales cycles are long and relationship-driven.
 From first awareness to hospital-wide adoption, a medical device sale can take 6 to 18 months.
 Sometimes longer.